Open-S2/open-vector-tile/README.md

 * `SIMD encoding/decoding`:
 This is a neat feature, but Rust does not have first class citizen support, especially when using `no_std`.
 It's important for this library to also support embedded devices, which wont have access to stdlib but also will not have access to SIMD.
 These are both a solved problem for Zig, but not for Rust.
 I want funding so this project will be done in Typescript & Rust.
 * `cloud level filtering of features`:
-Just no. It doesn't make sense.
+I don't there is an ideal use case for this.
+It's kind of a solution looking for a problem that doesn't exist.
 It's like fetching a WEBP tile for rendering and being like, "yeah but I only need half of it, right?".
 The cost of a Vector Tile after zoom 4 is almost always less then 100kB.
-Let that sync in, the whole point of vector **tiles** is to already be easily parsed chunks of data.
+Let that sync in, the whole point of vector **tiles** is to already be easily parsed and small chunks of data.
+The time to fetch the features you want is almost always less then 60ms in JS.
 Also, by allowing for partial requests, you are applying excess pressure on the server side that also wont benefit from the cache system.

 ### Example use